 I’ve read other haiku about how the moon we see is the same one people halfway around the world see, but that also applies to the sun, so that’s not an attribute exclusive to the moon.
 In a way, this haiku could be retitled “The Clouds Always Change” to describe the transient nature of clouds as opposed to the more permanent (regular? reliable? predictable?) background of the moon. . . .
 There’s a Japanese proverb I read once that says, “The bamboo that bends is stronger than the oak that resists.”
 Perhaps Basho’s poem demonstrates that, although changes (clouds) will always come, we can remain strong (like the moon in its permanence).
 But hey, what do I know?
 I’m just a guy who writes silly haiku.”

-Mike brings up some interesting points here as he contemplates the ever present nature of the moon.
+Mike brings up some interesting points here as he contemplates the ever-present nature of the moon.
 His perspective really made me think about my thoughts regarding the moon and clouds as symbols for the absolute and relative truth.
-Maybe the intention should not be to focus on the moon (absolute truth) with the clouds (relative truth) as an interference, but focus on the clouds with the moon as the backdrop.
-Maybe the haiku is asking us to embrace the change.
+Maybe the intention should not be to focus on the moon (absolute truth) with the clouds (relative truth) as interference but focus on the clouds with the moon as the backdrop.
+Maybe this haiku is asking us to embrace change.

 - Lion’s Roar Staff; “What are the Two Truths?”

 - John Carley, “Basho and His Translators”: New Zealand Poetry Society

 - Margarita Engel; “The Care and Feeding of Poetry”: Poetry Magazine